gthvn1/crashtos/Readme.md

 - sector numbers start from 1 (cylinder and head start from 0)
   - sector 1   -> bootloader (512 bytes ended with magic)
   - sector 2   -> File table (512 bytes padded with 0s)
-  - sector 3-6 -> kernel (2048 bytes padded with 0s)
+  - sector 3-6 -> stage2 (2048 bytes padded with 0s)
   - sector 7   -> future program... (not yet done)

 ### Next steps

-- [x] In the step3 it is really cool to load the *"kernel"* using a *"bootloader"*.
+- [x] In the step3 it is really cool to load the *"stage2"* using a *"bootloader"*.
-  So create an raw image that has the *"bootloader*" in its first sector and the kernel after.
+  So create an raw image that has the *"bootloader*" in its first sector and the stage2 after.
 A sector is 512 bytes that is the size of the bootloader...
-- [x] To prepare this step we just create an empty kernel that will fill the second sector so the size of the disk will be related to its geometry.
+- [x] To prepare this step we just create an empty stage2 that will fill the second sector so the size of the disk will be related to its geometry.
-- [x] Move the kernel into sector 3 and add something else on the second sector.
+- [x] Move the stage2 into sector 3 and add something else on the second sector.
 Use kind of filesystem to know where things are stored.
 The "filesystem" will just be a string with the filename of things stored on sectors.
 For the moment we store segment by segment.
 - [x] Read input from user